-The total obligation for future minimum lease payments under our operating leases is \$2.7 million as of March 31, 2023.
+The total obligation for future minimum lease payments under our operating leases is \$2.1 million as of September 30, 2023.
 See Note 11 to the condensed consolidated financial statements appearing elsewhere in this Quarterly Report for further information.

 In March 2022, UroGen Pharma Ltd., UroGen Pharma, Inc., as the borrower ("Borrower"), and certain direct and indirect subsidiaries of the Company party thereto from time to time, as guarantors ("Guarantors" and, collectively with UroGen Pharma Ltd. and Borrower, "Credit Parties"), entered into the Loan Agreement with funds managed by Pharmakon Advisors, L.P., including BPCR Limited Partnership (as a "Lender"), BioPharma Credit Investments V (Master) LP (as a "Lender"), and BioPharma Credit PLC, as collateral agent for the Lenders (in such capacity, "Collateral Agent"), pursuant to which the Lenders agreed to make the Term Loans to the Borrower in an aggregate principal amount of up to \$100.0 million to be funded in two tranches: (i) the Tranche A Loan of \$75.0 million was advanced in March 2022 and (ii) the Tranche B Loan of \$25.0 million was advanced in December 2022.
 The Term Loans will mature on the fifth-year anniversary of the Tranche A Closing Date (the "Maturity Date").
 The Term Loans bear interest at 8.25% plus three-month LIBOR per annum with a LIBOR floor of 1.25%.
-Upon the cessation of LIBOR, the benchmark governing the interest rate will be replaced with a rate based on the secured overnight financing rate published by the Federal Reserve Bank of New York as described in the Loan Agreement.
+On June 29, 2023, the Loan Agreement was amended ("Amended Loan Agreement") to replace the benchmark governing the interest rate with a rate based on the SOFR published by the Federal Reserve Bank of New York.
+Effective July 2023, the loan will accrue interest using a benchmark rate of 3-month SOFR plus a 0.26161% adjustment as described in the Amended Loan Agreement.
 Interest is payable quarterly in arrears.
 Repayment of outstanding principal of the Term Loans will be made in four equal quarterly payments of principal commencing after the 17th-quarter anniversary of the Tranche A Closing Date.
 The obligations of the Borrower under the Loan Agreement are guaranteed on a full and unconditional basis by UroGen Pharma Ltd. and the other Guarantor and are secured by substantially all of the respective Credit Parties' tangible and intangible assets and property, including intellectual property, subject to certain exceptions.